 All other recreational amenities at Blue Hole will remain open including hiking and biking trails, playgrounds, and sports fields.

 Blue Hole Regional Park Mission

 To protect, restore and develop Blue Hole Regional Park as a recreational, educational, and ecological resource for present and future generations.

-Blue Hole Regional Park is closed for swimming until May 2022.
+Blue Hole Regional Park requires reservations for swimming only.
 All other recreational amenities are free and open to the public.

 Swimming reservations are now open!
 Guests are able to purchase reservations for any day and time slot for the entire summer season.
 Please view the "2022 Swim Season Info" for more information.